 Norway to the rescue (Image: Wikimedia Commons)

 Weather map willies are a lot less trouble – although the meteorologists involved may be of a different opinion.
 Take WBNS-TV Columbus forecaster Chris Bradly: as befits a professional weatherperson, he is so enthralled by his chosen subject that he overlooks the static of non-weather-related data on his maps.
-Like this snow dick staring him in the face back at the frosty start of this year.
+Like this snow dick staring him in the face back at the frosty start of 2014.

 An Arctic front heads our way tomorrow with more cold and snow, tweeted Bradley on January 19th.
 Snowfall amounts will range from a coating in spots to isolated amounts up to two inches.
 As for the cold... we are headed below zero again next week.